 Meanwhile, things are heating up in the Great Glasshouse and the steamy Tropical House, where exotic blooms and rare plants catch the eye.
 In the heat of the day, the cool woodland areas are a welcome respite as is a tranquil lakeside walk.
 There are showstoppers around every corner, whether that be the glorious colour corridors of the Double Walled Garden, the quiet paths through beguiling slate beds or the damp delights of the Bog Garden and the groovy, gravelly Boulder Garden.

 As the holidays arrive, the Garden is filled with families following trails, taking tours and enjoying all sorts of fun and games – not least a visit to the British Bird of Prey Centre to witness the fabulous flying displays where eagles dare; and kites, owls, hawks and falcons provide memorable encounters.
+The flying experiences are suitable for all ages and abilities, and can be adapted to individual needs.

 As temperatures ease, through the light September mists a riot of autumn colour emerges.
 The vistas around the Great Glasshouse, the lakesides, the woodlands, the zen-like Japanese Garden and the soft, swaying ornamental grasses provide a stunning palette underscored with red hot pokers, asters, dahlias, maples and autumn crocuses.